 No. 2 Poly Galv Wire Mesh from TWP Inc.

-TWP is a well established wire mesh distributor which imports and laser-cuts mesh to size in Berkley, CA. While TWP doesn’t market their wire mesh specifically to solar installers or homeowners, several US installers have homed in on their product as a high-quality, consistent and affordable mesh.
-Their 1/2″ square mesh has a baked-on polyester coating (as opposed to the more common PVC).
-Having seen TWP’s wire mesh hold up after decades in the field, we can confidently vouch for it.
+TWP is a large wire mesh distributor which imports and laser-cuts mesh to size in Berkley, CA. While TWP doesn’t market their wire mesh specifically to solar installers or homeowners, their mesh is well suited for critter guard and has held up in the field.
+Their 1/2″ square mesh has a baked-on polyester coating.

 Professional installers – don’t forget to check out wire mesh forming and cutting tools!